-In eight Rounds of Funding so far, UNDEF has supported a total of more than 550 projects in more than 150 countries.
+In 10 Rounds of Funding so far, UNDEF has supported over 600 two-year projects in more than 100 countries.

 UNDEF projects are two years long and fall under one or more of seven main areas;

 - Women's rights and empowerment / Gender equality

 - Community activism